JacquesIversen/pp5-react/Testing.md

 - **Test Steps:**

   1. Navigate to the IssuePage as a logged in user == pass
-  2. Navigate to the IssuePage as a static user == fail
+  2. Navigate to the IssuePage as a static user == fail // Important!
   3. Issue is displayed in card format, with listing date and (functional)commentcounter == pass
   4. Issue has describtion in the bottom in full length == pass
   5. 3 Dots shows only if owner of issue == pass
   6. 3 Dots edit link takes you to EditIssue == pass
   7. 3 Dots Delete, deletes issue == pass
-  8. 3 Dots Delete, confirmation alert apearing == Fail
+  8. 3 Dots Delete, confirmation alert apearing == Fail // Alert error
   9. IssueDescription: Vehicle description is displayed in right side == pass
   10. IssueDescription: Owner Biography and Avatar is displayed in right side == Fail
   11. CreateComment: Create comment module is Rendered == Pass